Day 1: Dimapur to Khonoma

 Day 11: Mayodia to Tinsukia

 We will make our way back into Assam, perhaps birding across the lower elevations of the Mishmi Hills to focus on any special species we may so far have missed before we return to Tinsukia for the night.
-If time permits, we may have the opportunity to revisit sites around Tinsukia this afternoon.
+If time permits, we will have the opportunity to revisit sites around Tinsukia this afternoon.
+We may otherwise decide to visit the outskirts of a private patch of lowland forest within Digboi Oilfields where we'll hope to encounter Rufous-necked and Chestnut-backed Laughingthrushes, Collared Treepie, Green-billed Malkoha, Red-headed Trogon, Blue-bearded Bee-eater, White-throated Bulbul, Ruby-cheeked Sunbird, Yellow-vented and Scarlet-backed Flowerpeckers, Pin-striped Tit-Babbler, Wedge-tailed and Thick-billed Green-Pigeons, Blyth's and Blue-eared Kingfishers, and White-cheeked Partridge.

 Day 12: Tinsukia to Dibrugarh, depart

-Depending on flight schedules, we may be able to spend a final few hours at Digboi Oilfields or Dehing-Patkai Wildlife Sanctuary before departing Tinsukia on the short drive to Dibrugarh.
-Departures from Dibrugarh airport this afternoon.
+Depending on flight departures, we may be able to spend a final few hours at Digboi Oilfields or Dehing-Patkai Wildlife Sanctuary before departing Tinsukia on the short drive to Dibrugarh.
+Departures from Dibrugarh airport this afternoon or continue with post-tour extension to Namdapha National Park.

-This tour can be combined with our tour of India - northeast: Assam and the Eastern Himalayas to create a comprehensive 24 night/25 day Northeast India birding tour that covers the lower and upper Brahmaputra valley, the Eastern Himalayas at Dirang/Eaglenest and at their easternmost extension in the Mishmi Hills, as well as the associated hill ranges of Nagaland, touching the Myanmar border (and also the hills of Shillong by including the Meghalaya pre-tour extension to that tour).
-If combining tours, on day 1 we will drive from Kaziranga to Khonoma in Nagaland in the morning of day 1.
+This tour can be combined with our tour of India - northeast: Assam and the Eastern Himalayas (which runs prior to this tour) to create a comprehensive 24 night/25 day (plus extensions) Northeast India birding tour that covers the lower and upper Brahmaputra valley, the Eastern Himalayas at Dirang/Eaglenest and at their easternmost extension in the Mishmi Hills, as well as the associated hill ranges of Nagaland, touching the Myanmar border (and also the hills of Shillong by including the Meghalaya pre-tour extension to that tour).
+If combining tours, we will drive from Kaziranga National Park to Khonoma in Nagaland in the morning of day 1.